-Kneecap dislocation occurs when the triangle-shaped bone covering the knee (patella) moves or slides out of place.
-The problem usually occurs toward the outside of the leg.
+Kneecap dislocation occurs when the round-shaped bone covering the knee (patella) moves or slides out of place.
+The dislocation often occurs toward the outside of the leg.

 Dislocation may also occur as result of direct trauma.
 When the kneecap is dislocated, it can slip sideways to the outside of the knee.